coryfklein/coryfklein.github.io/_posts/2020-02-27-annotated-screenshot-guide.markdown

 ## Extra Tips And Notes

 I recommend always filling with black (#000000), except when the primary content is already black (like a terminal), then use pure white (#FFFFFF).
-You can play with opacity, but 50% is a solid choice that works well on most all images.
-Adding hue or color to the shade is almost always a bad idea, rather than focusing attention on the object you highlighted, it distracts the user's attention to the color itself.
+You can play with opacity, but 50% is a solid choice that works well on most images.
+Adding hue or color to the shade is usually a bad idea; it distracts the user's attention on the color itself rather than focusing it on the object you highlighted.

 ![example of white fill on black background]({{ site.url }}/assets/annotated-screenshots-guide/white-fill.png)